E-9 Visa in Korea: The EPS Worker's Practical Guide

 F-5 permanent residency requires 5 consecutive years of legal residence, stable income, KIIP completion, no criminal record, and is renewable every 10 years.

 Most E-9 problems start with someone asking you for money.
-Because the EPS is a government-to-government system, no private broker in Korea can legally charge you a placement or queue-prioritisation fee.
+Because the EPS is a government-to-government system, no private broker in Korea can legally charge you a placement or queue-prioritization fee.
 Payments for medical exams, passport fees, language training, and airfare are legitimate; demands for "agency commissions" or "employer matching fees" are not.
 If you are being charged them, report the broker through your home country's agency.

 Inside Korea, the most common violations are: